 I want my girls to have the same opportunities as any man would.
 One political party’s presidential candidate signed a law to ensure that working women earned equal pay for equal work; the other political party’s candidate dismissed the idea in favor of flexible hours to ensure enough time for cooking dinner and doing laundry.

 I want my girls to have the best future possible.
-One party has a financial plan with a documented history of success in growing an economy, fostering individual prosperity, and reducing national debt; the other party clings to an outdated plan that nearly bankrupted the country, has never been shown to grow and economy, and lead to the greatest wealth inequality in our nation’s history.
+One party has a financial plan with a documented history of success in growing an economy, fostering individual prosperity, and reducing national debt; the other party clings to an outdated plan that nearly bankrupted the country, has never been shown to grow and economy, and lead to the greatest wealth inequality in a nation’s history.

 I want my girls to be in charge of their bodies.
 One party views them as intelligent humans who can make decisions about how and when they should start their families; the other party views them as little more than human incubators or tramps.